Frequently Asked Questions

 You are eligible for benefits after working 820 covered hours in your qualifying period.
 You begin logging covered hours in the quarter after you enroll.

-For example: if you enroll in July 2024, you begin logging covered hours in October 2024.
-Your Q4 2024 hours will be reported in January 2025.
-With enough covered hours reported, you could be eligible for benefits as soon as February 2025.
+For example: if you enroll in April 2025, you begin logging covered work in July 2025.
+Your Q3 2025 work will be reported in October 2025.
+With enough covered work reported, you could be eligible for benefits as soon as November 2025.

 How does the program count covered hours?

-Washington’s PFML program estimates covered hours for self-employed program participants by dividing reported earnings by the minimum wage.
-In 2024, a self-employed participant gains eligibility after reporting $13,349.60 in covered earnings during their qualifying period (820 hrs X $16.28 min wage).
+Washington’s PFML program estimates covered hours for Elective Coverage enrollees by dividing reported earnings by the minimum wage.
+In 2025, an Elective Coverage enrollee gains eligibility after reporting $13,661.20 in covered earnings during their qualifying period (820 hrs X $16.66 min wage).

 If my family has a new baby, how does Paid Leave work?